FitzwilliamMuseum/egyptiancoffins/_coffins/glossary.md

 The short panel at the foot end of the coffin box and lid.

+## Other coffin terminology

+### Masks
+A mask is an object that lies directly over the face of a mummy.
+This term should not be used for a coffin face.

+### Sarcophagus (English usage)
+This term is used only for a coffin made of stone.
+All sarcophagi are coffins, but not all coffins are sarcophagi.

+### Dowel
+Rounded wooden cylindrical peg'.
+NB: 'dowel' is used instead of 'peg', but 'peg' can be used as a verb, e.g. 'dowels were used to peg things together'.

+### Wood vs. wooden
+Wood is a material; 'wooden' is an adjective.
+Items made of wood should be described as 'wooden' or '(made) of wood', e.g. 'a wooden statue', 'a panel of wood'.

+### Adhesive
+Material used to stick things together, e.g. glue, gum

+### Binder
+Material holding paint together, often called 'medium'.

+### Paint
+Paint is made up of pigment plus a binder.

+### Varnish
+In Egypt, usually a resin intended to give a glossy sheen to a surface.

+### Infill
+'Infill' used for pieces of wood or other material used to fill large gaps in construction.

+### Fill
+A 'fill' will usually be of paste and may be part of a preparation layer.

+### Inlay
+A piece of decoration made completely separately and usually inset within a retaining framework.

 ## Wood working terminology

 ### Tangential Sawing